-1. Self-awareness regarding the sources of their values, behaviors, and perspectives that shape their orientation toward and interactions with persons and groups different from their own;
+1. Self-awareness of personal values, perspectives and behaviors that shape interactions with persons from cultures other than one’s own;

 Through the development and implementation of individual diversity projects, program participants engage in activities that contribute to the realization of these objectives and which provide experiences that enhance their skills and abilities to interact professionally with persons from diverse backgrounds.

-The program is designed and facilitated by Rubén Martinez, Ph.D., Daniel Vélez-Ortiz, Ph.D., and Pilar Horner, Ph.D., from the Julian Samora Research Institute, Michigan State University.
-Each of these scholars has expertise and extensive experience in designing diversity programs for developing multicultural capacity within organizations and multicultural orientations and skills among individuals.
+The program is designed and facilitated by Rubén Martinez, Ph.D., Director of the Julian Samora Research Institute, Michigan State University.
+Dr. Martinez has expertise and extensive experience in designing and leading diversity leadership programs for developing and enhancing multicultural orientations and skills among individuals, and multicultural capacity within organizations.